rn0x/FileServeX/README.md

 ![screencapture-home-i8x-net-2024-08-16-04_46_04](https://github.com/user-attachments/assets/5150ae22-6061-4bb5-aa60-6afba9f577f3)

 ## Description

 This project is a file server API built with Node.js and Express.
-The server allows users to retrieve files stored in the `files` directory through HTTP requests.
-The server supports dynamic module loading based on the environment variable `MODULE_TYPE`.
+The server provides endpoints for serving files and their metadata from the `files` directory.
+It supports retrieving both the file content and file metadata in JSON format.
+The server dynamically loads either CommonJS or ES modules based on the environment variable `MODULE_TYPE`.

 ## Features

 - Serves files from the `files` directory.
+- Provides file metadata through `/api/files/*`.
 - Supports JSON and other file types.
 - Dynamically loads either CommonJS or ES modules based on environment configuration.
-- Error handling for undefined routes and internal server errors.
+- Handles undefined routes and internal server errors gracefully.
-- Automatic creation of the `files` directory if it doesn't exist.
+- Automatically creates the `files` directory if it doesn't exist.

 ## Directory Structure